userdbctl(1) — Linux manual page

 List users that are members of the specified groups.
 If no

-groups are specified list all user/group memberships defined.
+groups are specified, list all user/group memberships defined.

-Use --output= to tweak output mode.
+Use --output= to tweak the output mode.

 Added in version 245.